-The output of the initiatives described above will lead to additions to the LSB’s Guide for Practitioners.
+The output of the initiatives described above will lead to additions to the LSB’s Information for Practitioners.

 Adding value beyond monitoring and development

-Our advisory work offers a range of value-adding initiatives aimed at helping registered Firms to continue meeting the Standards and achieve fair outcomes.
-Practical, collaborative and complimentary for all Firms, these advisory services go far beyond our core assurance and development activities.
+Our insight and support work offers a range of value-adding initiatives aimed at helping registered Firms to continue meeting the Standards and achieve fair outcomes.
+Practical, collaborative and complimentary for all Firms, these services go far beyond our core assurance and development activities.